chen-teaching/teaching/na_s2023/syllabus.md

 Welcome to Numerical Analysis (MATH-UA.0252, MATH-UY.4424)!
 This syllabus contains important information regarding course policies and procedures.

+### Course goals

+- Demonstrate an general understanding of key concepts in numerical analysis such as: stability and conditioning, techniques for solving linear systems and least squares problems, matrix factorizations, and polynomial approximation and quadrature
+- Gain basic proficiency with numerical computing in numpy or a similar language
+- Build confidence communicating about advanced mathematical subjects using natural language

 ## Accommodations and Accessibility